-After much confusion over the last three days, Google sister company Verily has launched its COVID-19 screener and testing website.
+After much confusion over the last three days, Google sister company Verily has launched its coronavirus screener and testing website.
 It does not have the nationwide capability — currently only covering the Bay Area — originally alluded to by US officials.

-See bottom of page for updates.
+See bottom of page for location updates.

 Original 3/15: This tool lets you complete an online questionnaire to determine whether to get tested — through a nasal swab — for the coronavirus.
 It’s currently only available in Santa Clara and San Mateo following a partnership between Alphabet’s life sciences division and the state of California.
-Verily hopes to “rapidly expand testing in every way that we can.”
+Verily hopes to “rapidly expand testing in every way that [it] can.”

 We’re focusing our initial efforts on expanding risk assessment and testing to areas with high volumes of known cases, such as the Bay Area.
 We’re currently working with the California governor’s office to direct high-risk individuals to newly-launched testing centers in San Mateo and Santa Clara.